 The Arkansas National Guard, under orders of Governor Faubus, prevented any of the Little Rock Nine from entering the doors of Central High.
 One of the most enduring images from this day is a photograph of Eckford, alone with a notebook in her hand, stoically approaching the school as a crowd of hostile and screaming white students and adults surround her.

 Eckford later recalled that one of the women spat on her.
-The image was printed and broadcast widely, bringing the Little Rock controversy to national and international attention.
+The image was printed and broadcast widely in the United States and abroad, bringing the Little Rock controversy to national and international attention.

 In the following weeks, federal judge Ronald Davies began legal proceedings against Governor Faubus, and President Dwight D. Eisenhower attempted to persuade Faubus to remove the National Guard and let the Little Rock Nine enter the school.

 Judge Davies ordered the Guard removed on September 20, and the Little Rock Police Department took over to maintain order.
 The police escorted the nine African American students into the school on September 23, through an angry mob of some 1,000 white protesters gathered outside.
 Amidst ensuing rioting, the police removed the nine students.